Scimoose/portfolio/README.md

 - python data science projects :heavy_check_mark:
 - constructing ML models together! :heavy_check_mark: :fire:

+## Courses I followed:
+- 100 Days of Code - The Complete Python Pro Bootcamp for 2021 by *Angela Yu* on Udemy - still doing it to update/upgrade my python skills
+- Machine Learning A-Z in Python, by Kirill Eremenko and Hadelin de Ponteves
+- Deep Learning A-Z in Python, again by Kirill Eremenko and Hadelin de Ponteves

-Some projects, which functionality was lost to time:
+### Some projects, which functionality was lost to time:

 <a href="https://github.com/Scimoose/cerebro-ncbi-plugin">NCBI plugin</a>, which searches the NCBI database, with help of <a href="https://github.com/KELiON/cerebro">Cerebro</a>, a search app which browses through the internet and your computer for anything you might want to search. (sadly, Cerebro is no longer continued)